lurchmath/lde/docs/api-structures.md

 ### Connections as a type of attribute

-Within a structure's external attributes are two key-value pairs that should not be used for any other purpose, those with keys `connectionsOut` and `connectionsIn`.
+Within a structure's attributes are two key-value pairs that should not be used for any other purpose, those with keys `connectionsOut` and `connectionsIn`.
 These store data about connections between pairs of structures in the same heirarchy.
 The data is stored by structure IDs, so making connections assumes that structures each have a unique ID, as